lilith-roth/yrba/docs/src/installation/installation/native-setup.md

 If you have Rust's Cargo installed on your system, you can easily compile and run the latest version easily on your machine, with this simple command.

+**NOTE:** Due to an issue with the upstream library `tar-rs` if the cargo installation method is used, and socket files are encountered during the archiving process, it will error, and stop archiving at that point!

+In other installation methods this is solved by using our own fork of `tar-rs`, though that does not work with cargo installations, as they always use the library on crates.io for building the application.

+---

 Install YRBA:
 ```shell
 cargo install yrba